ASCEPT Member Awards

 The application must contain a letter of support and up-to-date Curriculum Vitae of the nominee, and should be forwarded to the ASCEPT Executive Officer at ascept@ascept.org The selected nominees will be invited to present their research at the Annual Scientific Meeting, where they will also be presented with a certificate recognising their Award.

-Click here for guidelines.
+Click here for the 2024 award guidelines.

 The ASCEPT Gillian Shenfield Early Educator Award was established in 2012 and is awarded annually to a full member of ASCEPT and is presented at the ASCEPT Scientific Meeting to recognise and reward initiatives in pharmacology education that lead to enhanced student outcomes.
 The award is aimed at those in the early stages of their academic career.
 The recipient will be invited to present at the ASCEPT Gillian Shenfield Early Educator Award dedicated session at the Annual Scientific Meeting.